apprunjs/apprun-docs/docs/tutorial.md

 !!! note
     We have just created a simple SPA using components.
 In a real-world scenario, usually, we create pages as modules and bundle them together or load them dynamically.

-Please continue to read the next section of this guide to learn more about SPA.
+Please continue to read the next section of this guide to learn more about [SPA, SSR, and static site](apprun-site.md).